tadhglewis/issue-status/README.md

 ![Banner](/banner.gif?raw=true)

 Issue Status is the static client-side status page built on React using GitHub Issues for Component and Incident reporting with live updating using the GitHub API, there is no need to rebuild and redeploy for every update.
-All hosted on GitHub Pages
+All hosted on GitHub Pages.

 ## Demo

 You can view the Issue Status demo [here](https://tadhglewis.github.io/issue-status).
-This demo is hosted on GitHub Pages
+This demo is hosted on GitHub Pages.

 ## Features